 Did you lead a team?
 How did your experience change your perspective on leading others?
 Did you help to resolve an important dispute at your school, church, in your community or an organization?
 And your leadership role doesn’t necessarily have to be limited to school activities.
 For example, do you help out or take care of your family?

-To me, leading my financial literacy team was more than a title.

-When I started my financial literacy program, I had the intention of educating students on money management.
-I delivered this project to over 200 students, while only having 2 months to prepare.
-In doing this, I took the initiative to brainstorm ideas, such as how to deliver such a topic to elementary kids.
-In addition, I also had to come up with interesting ways to get the students to be engaging, such as a drama and mini games.
-As a leader, I had to manage the process of collaborating with my group while respecting and building on each others’ ideas through a democratic leadership style whilst building a culture in the team that is continuously chooses to provide quality over quantity, such as how we chose to work on one section a week, and having other members check on our section every week over a Zoom call.
+When I started my financial literacy program, I intended on educating fellow students on money management.
+While only having 2 months to prepare, I took the initiative to brainstorm the process, such as clear delivery of my ideas.
+I also came up with interesting ways to get the students engaged by preparing a drama and mini games.
+As a leader, I managed the balance of being interactive with my group while respecting and building on each others’ ideas.
+I wanted to build a culture that prioritizes quality over quantity by choosing to work on one section a week and having other members check on our section weekly over Zoom.

-Although I lead the team, the team members helped me grow as a leader.
-In one instance, I insisted upon my team members that I wanted to include an “investment” portion in our presentation.
-Despite my persistence, the members said that they believed that it wouldn’t tie together, as we were teaching elementary kids.
-However, after finding a common ground through discussion, we decided it was best if instead of an investment section, we replaced it with a budgeting section.
-Through this, my team members helped me to learn the importance of understanding others from a different perspective, helping me become a better leader.
+While I led the team, the members helped me grow as a leader.
+In one instance, I insisted upon an “investment” portion in our presentation.
+Despite my persistence, the members said they didn’t believe it would be clear as we were teaching elementary kids.
+However, a thorough discussion, we to include a budgeting section instead.
+Through this, my team members helped me to learn the importance of understanding different perspectives, helping me become a more emphathetic leader.

 As a result, we were able to successfully educate students on financial literacy in Jakarta and Maluku.
-Apart from this success, I learn the importance of taking other people’s perspectives and blending it with mine, as opposed to having a one-dimensional outlook.
+I also learn the importance listening to others’ opinions to hear their perspective.

-For me, my leadership in my financial literacy team has allowed me to grow into a better leader, one that steps into other people’s shoes and takes into account different perspectives.
+This experience allowed me to grow into a better leader, one that sees the value in collaborative discussion.

 Hi Kaelyn,

 It’s good that you have learned from others, but what about what others have gotten from your efforts?
 Did your students do anything that indicated that they grasped your ideas?
 Did your team members work better together because of your meetings and schedules?